 What is MOMO trading?
 The answer is much simpler than you might think.
-Momo simply stands for Momentum Trading.
+Momo stands for Momentum Trading.
 Different strategies have become popular among the new wave of traders.
-We’ll take at Momo and other strategies as well as how to recognize them.
-Today’s topic is mostly applicable for short-term traders.
-Long-term investors can benefit if they get in very early and are planning to hold past the hype.
+We’ll take at Momo and other strategies and how to recognize them.
+Today’s topic is mostly applicable to short-term traders.
+Long-term investors benefit if they get in early and plan to hold past the hype.

-We established earlier that Momo trading simply follows the momentum of a stock.
-When a stocks’ price is quickly moving up with higher than usual volume, traders tend to jump in for a quick gain.
+We established earlier that Momo trading follows the momentum of a stock.
+When a stock’s price increases with higher than usual volume, traders jump in for a quick gain.
 Is there any strategy involved with this technique?

 Initially, this strategy requires no real entry strategy since no research is done about the stock.